Effective Date: 05/04/2018

 Procedures for Tenure, Promotion, and Reappointment Recommendations

 The procedures for implementation of this Tenure and Promotion Policy are the Tenure, Promotion, and Reappointment Procedures.
-No other procedures shall exist to implement this policy.
-Only the Board of Trustees has the authority to grant tenure at Michigan Technological University.
+No other procedures shall exist to implement this policy, except those amendments to the procedures adopted by concurrence of the Senate, the Provost, and the University President.

 Right to Appeal